Sustainability, Eco friendly Fabrics & Our Environmental Focus

 ● Energy from renewable sources, air to air heat source pump in our headquarters in Cirencester…next move is to install solar panels.

-● Limit our carbon footprint by using local craftspeople in the UK where possible.
+● Limit our carbon footprint by using local craftspeople in the UK.

 ● Ever mindful of printing and postage we continuously reduce the number of hard copy brochures we produce and send out.
 Encouraging electronic uptake where possible.